SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/14_b.png)
     </kbd>

-12. Get back to the Cloud Central Overview page and choose the Actions list for an SAP HANA instance again.
+12. Return to the Cloud Central Overview page and click the Actions list for an SAP HANA instance again.
 Now click on Open SQL Console option.
-SAP HANA Database Explorer opens up in a new tab, but this time with an SQL Console already opened.
+SAP HANA Database Explorer opens up in a new tab, but this time with a SQL Console already opened.
     <kbd>
     ![](./images/34.png)
     </kbd>